moneroguides/1x02-setting-up-your-own-node/script.md

 Nodes are programmed to follow a certain set of rules which facilitate the running of the network.
 An important abstraction from these rules is the consensus mechanism.

-It is through this mechanism that the legitimate history of the Monero blockhain is maintained.
+It's through this mechanism that the legitimate history of the Monero blockhain is maintained.
 The greater the number of nodes in the network, the more resilient it is against both denial of service attacks and network partitioning.

 Nodes are typically separated into two categories:
-1.  *Local nodes* are **within** your local network
+1.  *Local nodes* are those **within** your local network
-2.  *Remote nodes* are **outside** your local network
+2.  *Remote nodes* are those **outside** your local network

 ### REMOTE VS LOCAL

 There are a few benefits to running a local node, the most notable of which is maintaining your privacy!

-When you connect to remote nodes, it is possible for the host to obtain the following details about you:
+When you connect to remote nodes, it's possible for the host to obtain the following details about you:
 - IP address
 - Block height from which your wallet started synchronisation
 - Transaction IDs you broadcast and a list of decoys